FlyEgle/MAE-pytorch/ReadME.md

-# Masked Autoencoders Are Scalable Vision Learners
+# An pytorch implementation of [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377)

+This is a coarse version for MAE, only make the pretrain model, the finetune and linear is comming soon.

 ### 1. Introduction
 This repo is the MAE-vit model which impelement with pytorch, no reference any reference code so this is a non-official version.
 Because of the limitation of time and machine, I only trained the vit-tiny model for encoder.